Ultimate Guide To WordPress RSS

 One last thing …

-Remember to let visitors know that they can subscribe to your feeds.
-Place your subscribe link or button in a visible location …
+Remember to let your site users know that they can subscribe to your RSS feeds.
+Place a subscribe buttons somewhere visible …

-Keep in mind that other sites will only syndicate your content if you provide your subscribers with very high-quality information that will add great value to their sites and benefit their users.
+Keep in mind that other sites will only want to subscribe to your content if you provide your subscribers with high-quality information that can add value to their sites and benefit their users.

-Add content to your site and get other sites to syndicate your content online using RSS feeds!
+Add great content to your site and get other users to subscribe to your content online with WordPress and RSS!

-(Easily add great content to your site and get others to subscribe to your content using RSS feeds!)
+(Add someone else’s content and get visitors to share your content with RSS feeds!)

 Tip